bra1nDump/ai-task-vscode/documents/backlog.md

 ## UX - Product

-- Don't open new tabs for files that are already open, don't open tabs in the same group with the preview / notebook
 - Follow up task to fix errors after making changes - should be a button in the markdown
 - There should be stop and stop and undo buttons
-- Cleanup @task mentions after running
-- Highlighting contexts expressions with better files.
-  - It is tricky to pick good token types as they are very likely to collide with the existing colors in the file, possibly confusing the user.
-  - I can also provide my own a theme that will only effect my own tokens, but that is more work.
-Let's do this later
 - Only addressed tasks within the open tabs, not the entire project
 - New unsaved file should work as a @ task input
   - It also currently hangs in this case - investigate